 What else do I need to know about GBP Products?

 I think one of the main things to keep in mind is that these all need manual curation.
-It’s not a ‘set it and forget it’ job. especially if prices change, URLs change, or anything else changes with the product.
+It’s not a ‘set it and forget it’ job. especially if the URLs change or anything else changes with the product.

 For this reason, for Google Products it’s best to stick with purely listing your ‘evergreen’ products—items that stay in stock and rarely change in terms of pricing or URL location on your website.